 To address the third and fourth issues, new versions of the workflows must be made on a CLC Workbench and then installed on the CLC Server.
 For this, a Workbench version that the installed workflow can be run from is needed, as well as the latest version of the Workbench.

-To update a workflow between major release lines, a Workbench version the installed workflow can be run on is needed, as well as the latest version of the Workbench.
+To update an installed workflow after upgrading to software in a higher major version line, you need a copy of the older Workbench version, which the installed workflow can be run on, as well as the latest version of the Workbench.

-Save the copy of the workflow in the Navigation Area.
-To do this, you can simply drag and drop the tab to the location of your choice in the Navigation Area.
+Save the copy of the workflow.
+One way to do this is to drag and drop the tab to the location of your choice in the Navigation Area.

-You can now check that the workflow has been updated correctly, including that any reference data is configured as expected.
-Then save the updated version of the workflow.
+After checking that the workflow has been updated correctly, including that any reference data is configured as expected, save the updated workflow.
 Finally, click the Installation button to install the worfklow, if desired.